geekifier/geekifier/README.md

 Currently, I am looking for a new opportunity, where I could contribute my passion for automation and process improvements, as well as my broad experience in the industry.

-You can read more about my experience on my [LinkedIn Profile](https://www.linkedin.com/in/kamilmarkowicz/).
+You can read more about my professional experience on my [LinkedIn Profile](https://www.linkedin.com/in/kamilmarkowicz/), and see the [contributions](https://github.com/geekifier/geekifier/edit/master/README.md#contributions) section to review some of my work.

 Some of the technologies I have experience with: